joann-balraj/my_data_science_notes/til.md

 09-23-21: Today I learned how to join two of the same table, giving them two different aliases to select two different columns from one table.

 09-27-21: Today I reflected on SQL and prepared for the quiz.

+09-28-21: Today I learned to use float instead of integer to control any unwanted rounding of numbers.